iov-one/docs/docs/weave/tutorial/09-app.md

 ### CRON stack

-We will dive in to CRON stack and it's use in the next chapters, but there is no harm in giving it a peek.
+We will dive into CRON stack and its use in the next chapters, but there is no harm in giving it a peek.

 Cron stack is a minimal router that runs differently from the main decorators that runs scheduled jobs in the background.